 Table 4 provides a summary of the underwater noise levels measured at each recorder during the test pile installation.
 Table 5 provides the diameter of the sound level isopleths that serve as the NMFS physiological and behavioral thresholds.
-These results show that when the NAS was operational, the diameter of the 206 dB re 1 μPa peak SPL did not exceed NMFS requirement of 40-ft for Design Unit 5.
-The largest diameter of the 206 dB re 1 μPa peak SPL isopleth was 17 ft, which is similar to or less than the 206 dB re 1 μPa peak SPL for the NASs tested during the 2012 PIDP.
-Specifically, during the 2012 PIDP the diameters of the 206 dB re 1 μPa peak SPL isopleth were 15 - 40-ft for piles (JASCO 2012)2.
-Furthermore, the estimated diameter of the isopleth at the end of installation of test piles that corresponded to 187 dB re 1 μPa2-s cSEL never exceeded 240 ft.
+These results show that when the NAS was operational, the diameter of the 206 dB re 1 μPa peak SPL did not exceed NMFS requirement of 40 feet for at Design Unit 6.
+The largest diameter of the 206 dB re 1 μPa peak SPL isopleth was 17-ft, which is similar to the 206 dB re 1 μPa peak SPL for the NASs tested during the 2012 PIDP.
+Specifically, during the 2012 PIDP the diameters of the 206 dB re 1 μPa peak SPL isopleth were 15 - 40 feet for piles (JASCO 2012)2.
+Furthermore, the estimated diameter of the isopleth at the end of installation of test piles that corresponded to 187 dB re 1 μPa2-s cSEL never exceeded 146-ft.
 The river width is approximately 15,000 ft; therefore a fish movement corridor of more than one mile [5,280 ft], which was continuous for more than 1,500 ft, was maintained throughout pile driving, in accordance with NYSDEC Permit Condition 14.

 Table 4.
-Summary of the Measured Sound Levels at Each Recorder During the PLT 108, PLT 108P, PLT 109 (Day 1), and PLT 109 (Day 2)
+Summary of the Measured Sound Levels at Each Recorder During the PLT 110, PLT 109 (Day 1), and PLT 109 (Day 2)